-UF/IFAS operates under the leadership of Senior Vice President Dr. J. Scott Angle and Associate Vice President Dr. Jeanna Mastrodicasa.
+UF/IFAS operates under the leadership of Senior Vice President Dr. J. Scott Angle and Senior Associate Vice President Dr. Jeanna Mastrodicasa.

 - Learn more about the Office of the Senior Vice President

 The University of Florida's Institute of Food and Agricultural Sciences (UF/IFAS) is a federal-state-county partnership dedicated to developing knowledge in agriculture, human and natural resources, and the life sciences.